w3c/wot-security/wot-security-metadata.md

 In this example, we have three different security configurations: HTTP Basic Authentication, OCF access control lists (the CoAP interface is actually to OCF devices), and an API key.
-We also have one case where _no_ security is used (the HTTPS interface to get overheating events) and another case where two are required (to turn on the light by CoAP/OCF, we need both access rights in the ACL _and_ an API key; the corresponding HTTPS interface needs both basic authentication and the key).
+We also have one case where _no_ security is used (the HTTP-over-TLS interface to get overheating events) and another case where two are required (to turn on the light by CoAP/OCF, we need both access rights in the ACL _and_ an API key; the corresponding HTTP-over-TLS interface needs both basic authentication and the key).

 Security is specified per `form` so that it can be different for each one,